 FRSA | Clore Theatre Fellow | BA (Hons) Modern Liberal Arts

-Tid is a collaborative theatre maker and teacher.
+Tid is a interdisciplinary theatre maker and teacher.
 When making shows he works in roles traditionally recognised as director, dramaturg, writer, movement director and choreographer.
 He trained initially at East 15 Acting School where he received the Henry Cotton Award for Acting.
 He then received training in Bodyweather movement practises handed down by Butoh Dancer Min Tanaka through Richard Harding.
-Following this he went on to work with a Lecoq based theatre company, where he trained intensely in physical theatre, movement, visual storytelling and techniques inspired by Jacques Lecoq.
+Following this he went on to work with a Lecoq based theatre company run by Peter Bramley, where he trained intensely in physical theatre, movement, visual storytelling and techniques inspired by Jacques Lecoq.

 Tid was a director and teacher while at Bristol Old Vic (2005 – 2011) working on productions across the Theatre Royal, Studio and outdoor stages.
-While at Bristol Old Vic he was responsible for the creation and delivery of a graduate/emerging artist development programme entitled ‘Made In Bristol’ which led to the formation of ‘The Wardrobe Ensemble’.
+While at Bristol Old Vic he created and a graduate/emerging artist development programme entitled ‘Made In Bristol’ which led to the formation of ‘The Wardrobe Ensemble’.
 He created ‘some of the best theatre work seen at the venue’ (Guide to Bristol) and re-defined the standard of theatre made by young people through his leadership and teaching of, the then 400 strong, Bristol Old Vic Young Company.
-Tid also collaborated with Tom Morris on Juliet and Her Romeo where he was movement director for Bristol Old Vic.

 As Artistic Director of Fairground (2007-2013) Tid created and directed all of Fairgrounds productions in collaboration with a range of artists.
 He received a nomination for an Off West End Theatre Award (OFFIE) as Best Director for his work on Fairgrounds Bonnie and Clyde, which was later published by Oberon books.

-Since 2013 Tid has been working closely with Superbolt Theatre both in a creative capacity as associate director and dramaturg, and in a facilitative capacity helping them develop their overall vision and strategy.
-His most recent work with them includes the sell-out success Jurassic Park aka Dinosaur Park.
+Since 2013 Tid has worked closely with Superbolt Theatre both in a creative capacity as associate director and dramaturg, and in a facilitative capacity helping them develop their overall vision and strategy.
+With Superbolt he wrote and directed the multi-award-winning sell-out hit The Jurassic Parks.
 He worked again with Hannah Osborne as consultant director on Licensed To Ill which also enjoyed critical acclaim and sell-out success at Camden People’s Theatre and Southwark Playhouse.

 Hannah is an independent producer who also acts as general manager for Superbolt Theatre.
 Before setting up and running The Corner Shop Events, a theatre production and general management company, Hannah Osborne was the General Manager of The Corner Shop PR.
 Previously she has worked for Complicite, Avalon Press & Promotions and Warwick Arts Centre, as well as undertaking placements at Sonia Friedman Productions and Jamie Hendry Productions during her studies.
 Hannah co-founded theatre company curious directive and now sits on their board of trustees.